commitizen-tools/commitizen/docs/README.md

 ```

 ### Integrating with Pre-commit

-Commitizen can lint your commit messages for you with `cz check`.
+Commitizen can lint your commit message for you with `cz check`.

 You can integrate this in your [pre-commit](https://pre-commit.com/) config with:

 ```yaml